 - Return flights and coach transfers

 Walk 1: The Ria Formosa Natural Park.
 In the morning, transfer to the start of your walk near Faro (27 miles).
 The Ria Formosa nature area is one of the most important protected areas in the south of the Iberian Peninsula.
 You walk towards Quinta do Lago, passing salt marshes carved into a labyrinth of tidal flats, salt ponds, warm water lagoons and channels which provide shelter to many bird species, including Flamingos, Spoonbills, Storks and Hoopoes.
-The walk takes you through the area of Ludo, located in the middle of a complex of salt pans at the edge of the São Lorenço River, passing along salt mountains, eucalyptus and pine tree forests.
+The walk takes you through the area of Ludo, located in the middle of a complex of saltpans at the edge of the São Lorenço River, passing along salt mountains, eucalyptus and pine tree forests.
 The walk is level and about 4 miles.
-You then travel to Faro to see something of the Algarve’s oldest town, which has impressive fortifications.
 You return to the hotel in the late afternoon.

-Walk 3: Baixo Alentejo.
-The inland province of Alentejo is one of the most beautiful and sparsely populated areas of Portugal and holds one of the best preserved steppes in Europe.
-The Special Protection Area of Castro Verde is full of birdlife and in the spring the fields are carpeted with wild flowers.
+Walk 3 (spring departures): An early start for the journey to Castro Verde in the inland province of Alentejo (83 miles).
+Alentejo is one of the most beautiful and sparsely populated areas of Portugal and holds one of the best-preserved steppes in Europe.
+The Special Protection Area of Castro Verde is full of birdlife and in the spring the fields are carpeted with wildflowers.
 You pass the grassland and oak woods in search of the iconic Great and Little Bustards, Black-bellied Sandgrouse, Bee-eaters, the first Rollers of the year, Black-eared Wheatear, Iberian Grey Shrike and raptors such as the Black-winged Kite, Booted and Short-toed Eagle, Red and Black Kite, Griffon and Black Vulture and sometimes even young Golden, Bonelli´s and Spanish Imperial Eagles.
 6.8 miles, ascent/descent 200m.
+Depending on the day of operation, lunch is included in the Castro Verde LPN visitor centre.
+Time permitting, a stop will be made on the return journey in the old walled town of Mertola on the Guadiana river.
+Return to the hotel late afternoon.

 Four Star VILA GALE ALBACORA , Tavira (seven nights)